Security Starting to Feel Unclear? Start by Confirming Who has Access—and Why

 The goal isn’t disruption.

-A planning tool to identify where data access or security risk may be unclear.
+Use this to identify where access or ownership may be unclear.

 Accounts & Access Control